KnightCoder27/KnightCoder27/README.md

 - 👋 Hi, I’m @KnightCoder27
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning AI & ML in Python
+- 🌱 I’m currently learning PL/SQL
 - 💞️ I’m looking to collaborate in Projects
 - 📫 How to reach me @risingbatman712@gmail.com